Shahida1304/weather_app/README.md

 Weather Dashboard Project

-Overview
+1)Overview

 This project is a Weather Dashboard Application built using Python, Streamlit, and a weather API.
 The application allows users to check current weather, 5-day forecasts, and air pollution details for any city.
 It also stores and retrieves weather queries in a database, making it easy to track historical searches.

 The goal of this project is to create a user-friendly, interactive platform for accessing real-time weather data, while also demonstrating integration of APIs, database handling, and visualization in a single project.

-Features
+2)Features

-Real-time Weather Data
+-Real-time Weather Data

 Displays current temperature, humidity, wind speed, and weather conditions.

-Weather Forecast
+-Weather Forecast

 Shows a multi-day forecast with detailed weather information.

-Air Pollution Monitoring
+-Air Pollution Monitoring

 Provides air quality index (AQI) data along with pollutant levels.

-Data Visualization
+-Data Visualization

 Generates charts and plots for weather and pollution trends.

-Database Integration
+-Database Integration

 Saves user queries (city name, time, and results) into a database.

-Allows CRUD operations (Create, Read, Update, Delete) on weather history.
+-Allows CRUD operations (Create, Read, Update, Delete) on weather history.

-Interactive Dashboard
+-Interactive Dashboard

 Simple and intuitive interface using Streamlit.

 Users can search for cities, visualize results, and view past history.

-project structure
+3)project structure

 weather-dashboard/
 │